Perry Orchestras Handbook 2019-2020

 ORCHESTRA LETTERING QUALIFICATION

-Students will be able to earn orchestra letter in a given year to demonstrate excellence in playing/participation in orchestral activities.
+Students will earn an orchestra letter in their second year to demonstrate excellence in playing/participation in orchestral activities.
 Every student is strongly encouraged to participate in this privileged lettering program and be the best orchestra member he/she can be (please see Mrs. Dopp for requirement details).

 OFFICE HOURS AND EXTRA HELP